andrew/ultimate-awesome/README.md

 - [APIs-tools-collection](https://github.com/exajobs/APIs-tools-collection) - A collection of awesome software, libraries, Learning Tutorials, documents, books, resources and interesting stuff about APIs.
 - [awesome-openmage](https://github.com/fballiano/awesome-openmage) - Curated list of awesome OpenMage extensions, resources and other highlights.
 - [awesome-telegram](https://github.com/flutegram/awesome-telegram) - An awesome list that curates the best Telegram libraries, tools, tutorials, articles, bot and more. .
-- [Awesome-Multimodal-Large-Language-Models](https://github.com/FudanDISC/Awesome-Multimodal-Large-Language-Models) - Papers of "A Survey on Multimodal LLMs from the Perspective of Input-Output Space Extension".
 - [awesome-algorand](https://github.com/ghostbits/awesome-algorand) - Awesome list of projects and resources for the Algorand ecosystem.
 - [awesome_3dvision_2026_conference](https://github.com/harpreetsahota204/awesome_3dvision_2026_conference) - Awesome Papers at the 2026 3D Vision Conference in Vancouver, BC.
 - [awesome-claude-code-hooks](https://github.com/ithiria894/awesome-claude-code-hooks) - Curated collection of Claude Code hooks for event-driven automation.